Smooth Google migration

 Teams is aimed at business users.
 Its user-friendly interface and integration with other Microsoft 365 services (like integrating Microsoft Teams with SharePoint sites) can result in a high level of adoption among first-time users.

-That said, adoption is crucial.
+Adoption is also crucial.
 You can’t simply demo Teams, hand it over to a group of business users, and wave good luck from a distance.
 Instead, you need to explain how Teams fits into their existing collaboration process.

 Don't forget: technology is awesome, but apps and services need to have a clear business value to succeed.